riceissa/breathing/doc.md

 - airway blockage: nose is stuffed, turbinates are enlarged, etc. See [Clearing your nose].
 - diaphragm/throat tension when talking/laughing/etc: see [Talking out loud]

+2025-01-31: Example of one type of shortness of breath:

+As I lie to sleep, anxiety builds at the end of the exhale.
+If I focus too much on my breathing, it's like getting onto an escalator.
+I can't do it.
+I need to tap with my foot or make some other movement for the anxiety to go away and to be able to inhale normally.
+When I messed up enough, I sat up gasping for air, even though Iwas breathing!

+Air feels unreal.
+That feeling again.

+For some reason, while writing this in a paper spiral notebook, my breathing is good.
+I think focusing on my breath make me subtly control it in bad ways (that I can't even not do).
+So I must focus on other things.

+Anyway, I haven't had this in a while!
+So I am improving.
+It's just that with this current AP, my symptoms are higher, I am more sensitive, and understandably this bleeds into my breathing patterns as well.
+But I know the way out.
+Keep up the soft nasal breaths.
+Use the tapping as a coping mechanism.
+If the air hunger builds too much, take a forced breath (preferably through the nose).
+Just keep going.

+On the night of 2025-02-04, I did a 15 min Buteyko session (using my favorite Neil Tranter video) before brushing my teeth, and this actually helped me to _not_ have the above while falling asleep (even though I have been having it every night since I wrote the above).
+Gentle Buteyko seems to just soothe the nervous system just enough that my breathing stops being a problem.

 ## Questionnaire

 - Straining for air clears air hunger?
 Yes/No/Helps but doesn't eliminate air hunger